One has to look out for engineers: they begin with the sewing machines and end up with the atomic bomb. Marcel Pagnol (1895-1974).

 A bit like a plumber, even with plenty of experience, he can not do good work if his tools aren't up to scratch.

-four basic settings that you will use for all sewing jobs (repairing a zip, darning trousers, sewing leather, making bags, etc.): Inserting the needle
+Here are four basic settings that you will use for all sewing jobs (repairing a zip, darning trousers, sewing leather, making bags, etc.):

 To correctly fit a sewing needle or a double needle, the flat side of the needle must be directed backwards, with its groove in the direction of where the thread is coming from.